 In ancient times, fasting was commonly prescribed to treat a host of mental and physical illnesses.
 It was widely believed that human beings had an innate healing capacity that could be activated upon ceasing consumption.
 This behavior is, in fact, quite common in the animal kingdom.
-When animals like cats and dogs get sick their natural instinct is to abstain from food or drink until they recover.
+Sometimes when animals, like cats and dogs, get sick, their natural instinct is to abstain from consumption until they recover.
 This quote below by the famous Greek physician Hippocrates is illustrative of conventional wisdom on fasting for most of recorded human history.

 Everyone has a physician inside him or her; we just have to help it in its work.
 The natural healing force within each one of us is the greatest force in getting well.
 Our food should be our medicine.
 Our medicine should be our food.
 But to eat when you are sick is to feed your sickness.Hippocrates